rossattijuniordeveloper/ifood/README.md

 # ifood

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project uses Quarkus, the Supersonic Subatomic Java Framework, Food Delivery Control

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .